mochimilk/tangerine-sunshine/_posts/2020-05-07-winter-triton-fest-2020.md

 ## Role

 I wore many hats in this project as a lot of the staff was out for winter break 😭.
 However, it challenged me to build a project independently.
-For this project, I built the **UX/UI, the brand design, and the social media assets**.
+For this project, I built the **UX/UI, the brand design, and social media assets**.

 ## Brainstorming

 When first thinking of building the site, I took into consideration why students would visit it in the first place — what would necessitate the site?
 Looking at prior Triton Fest sites, I saw that it consisted of a list of events, each linking to a separate facebook event page.
-Though the site was functional, it wasn't so much practical as it took the viewer out of the site and into facebook.<br><br>I also considered that many of these students would be looking at these events not only on their laptops, but on their phone.
+Though the site was functional, it wasn't so much practical as it took the viewer out of the site and into Facebook.<br><br>I also considered that many of these students would be looking at these events not only on their laptops, but on their phone.

 ## Proposal

-I wanted to create a site that would allow students to explore and share all the events offered at Triton Fest without having to leave the site.
+I wanted to create a site that would allow students to explore and share all the events offered at Triton Fest without having to leave the site itself.
 To do this, I kept three things in mind:

-* Create an experience that makes it easy for students to explore all the events without having to leave the site.
+* Create an experience that makes it easy for students to delve into all the events.
-* Make "location" and "date" easily "screen-shotable" so that students can share the event.
+* Make "location" and "date" easily "screen-shotable" so that students can share.
-* Make a site that is responsive so that students will be able to utilize it wherever they are.
+* Make a site that is responsive so that students will be able to utilize it regardless of how they are viewing it.

+## Process